 Traits of Tobii eye tracking in mobile VR/AR headsets are:

-1. VR/AR devices to become aware of where we are looking and this directs high-definition graphics process.
+1. VR/AR devices become aware of where we are looking, and this directs the high-definition graphics process.
 This enables the device with longer battery life and more flexibility.

 2. The device can easily adapt to the individual user, thus increasing the visual quality of virtual and augmented reality experiences.

 3. The device can track your gaze in real-time validating to express one of the most fundamental dimensions of human interaction i.e. eye contact.
 Eye tracking will also make experiences more personal and interactive.
 Avatars and in-game characters could look at you when you look at them too.

 Qualcomm focuses on transforming the use of mobile technologies for entertainment and productivity.
 This collaboration is set to make eye tracking technology more mainstream.
 Future manufacturers might even see the technology as a requirement for VR headsets.